elkmod/elkmod/README.md

 ## Hi there 👋

-this is Dom, Technical Specialist @ shopware AG
+this is Dom, I do APIs and Product Management @ shopware AG

 ### Currently working on